EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

  * [Set remote Docker context](https://github.com/enigmacurry/d.rymcg.tech#set-remote-docker-context)

 You need to follow both steps for *each* remote Docker host to manage.

+### Setup Firefox

+Open a vterm terminal session in Emacs: `C-c t`

+At the command prompt, type `firefox` and press Enter.

+Through the power of X11 forwarding, you should now see Firefox appear on your screen.

+Setting up Firefox should be straight forward, do it however you like.

+If you use Firefox on your native workstation as well, I recommend that you use a different theme to differentiate the two windows from different hosts.
+Maybe use Dark mode on one, but not the other.

+The nice thing about using Firefox over X11 is that you can safely use the bookmarks and password manager, and they won't leave any trace on your local workstation.

+One more thing to note is that Emacs has a very capable text-only web browser called Eww (`M-x eww`), which you can use for most documentation sites and is loads faster than Firefox.

 ### Setup d.rymcg.tech